-FSU offers an online graduate level statistics course through the Masters in Public Health Program.
-This course is: PUBH 510 Biostatistics in Public Health.
+Ferris also offers an online graduate level statistics course through the Masters in Public Health Program.
+This course is PUBH 510 Biostatistics in Public Health.

 There are also several online statistic courses offered through various universities.
 These courses will be considered with verification of completion.

-The intensive courses are 3 days of face-to-face time on campus for each cohort.
-This time provides for 1 credit of educational content that centers on scholarly writing and writing for publication, portfolio development, role transition and skill development, professional and health care issues, and project advancement.
+The intensive courses are time provides for 1 credit of educational content that centers on scholarly writing and writing for publication, portfolio development, role transition and skill development, professional and health care issues, and project advancement.
 The intensives also include networking time and relationship building.
 The intensives will take place in August, typically at the top of the fall semester.

 Residencies are clinical time spent in an organization with the guidance of a mentor or preceptor.
 The purpose of residences is to work with a clinical population in order to develop and implement a translational project.

 All DNP students will complete a cumulative total of 1000 post BSN supervised or mentored clinical hours.
 MSN clinical hours count towards the 1000 hours.
 The DNP residencies are arranged to fulfill the 1000-hour requirement over a three-semester period, but the actual semesters and credits will vary on an individual basis depending on the MSN hours the student comes into the program with.